Table of Contents (collapsible)

 Seed Harvesting

 Combines, flailvacs, or vacuum-type harvesters were used to collect Douglas’ dustymaiden seed at the IDPMC.
-Jet combines (Jet Harvester) with fans running at 6,000 rpm ensured only ripe seed was harvested and allowed for multiple harvests throughout the season.
+Jet combines (Jet Harvester, Aberdeen, ID) with fans running at 6,000 rpm ensured only ripe seed was harvested and allowed for multiple harvests throughout the season.
 Jet combine collections included only limited amounts of chaff and other inert material and made post-harvest cleaning easier (Bair and Tilley 2010; Tilley 2010).
 At OSU MES, Douglas’ dustymaiden seed was collected from small research plots by hand or using a leaf blower in vacuum mode.
 Because of the long flowering duration, beginning in early May and ending mid-July, seed was collected weekly from mid-June to mid-July (Shock et al. 2017b).

 Researchers at the IDPMC developed a unique non-destructive seed collection method for species producing indeterminate lightweight seed, which could be used for Douglas’ dustymaiden.
 A system of loose chains was attached to the hood of a flail-vacuum harvester.
-The chains agitated plants and dislodged ripe seed from the flower heads when passed through seed production rows.
+The chains agitated the plants and dislodged ripe seed from the flower heads when passed through seed production rows.
 This harvest method results in limited plant damage, allows for repeat harvests, and collects only a minimal amount of vegetative material (Simonson and Tilley 2016).

 Nursery Practice

 Containerized stock of Douglas’ dustymaiden material has been produced for domestic horticulture and for restoration (Fig. 7) (Majerus 1991; Link 1993; Tilley 2011; Shock et al. 2014a).
-The species is well suited for seeding or transplanting in parks, along roadways, and other low maintenance landscapes.
-In Yellowstone National Park, Douglas’ dustymaiden seed was collected, then grown and outplanted at sites disturbed by road construction (Majerus 1991).

 Container plants were produced in Boise, Idaho, by placing sown containers outside in December (DeBolt and Barrash 2013).
 Emergence began after 2 months and was complete after 4 months.
 Seedlings were transferred to 5.5-in containers when secondary leaves developed.
 Seedlings were grown outside for 6 months, and when observed, flower stalks were removed to promote vegetative growth.
 Seedlings were outplanted in October.